500px/legacy-api-documentation/basics/upload.md

  1. `POST /photos`
  1. `POST url-obtained-from-first-request`

 First, send a `POST` request to `/photos` ([see documentation](https://github.com/500px/api-documentation/blob/master/endpoints/photo/POST_photos.md)) with the photo details like title, description and so on.
 You may also want to set the `privacy` parameter to `1` if you wish to do a private upload or `0` for public upload.
+Finally, you can pass `auto_activate` parameter set to `true` to have to photo marked active as soon as it is uploaded.

 This request will return a JSON with the upload `url` and a data structure that you need to use for the second request.
 Here's an example of [such data structure taken from the `POST /photos`](https://github.com/500px/api-documentation/blob/master/endpoints/photo/POST_photos.md#example)
 ``` json